twpride/music-player/README.md

 ## About

-A mobile friendly music streaming web app hosted on S3.
+A mobile friendly music streaming web app using S3 storage.
 For a demo, please check out the [live site](https://music-player-1.herokuapp.com/).

 ## Core features
 + Full playlist functionality